bitsharescrude/bitshares-naira-terms/README.md

 If any portion of these Terms are held invalid or unenforceable, such invalidity or enforceability will not affect the other provisions of these Terms, which will remain in full force and effect, and the invalid or unenforceable portion will be given effect to the greatest extent possible.

 e.
 Third-Party Website Disclaimer.
-Any links to third-party websites from the Services does not imply endorsement by XBITS of any products, services or information presented therein, nor does XBITS guarantee the accuracy of the information contained on them.
+Any links to third-party websites from the Services does not imply endorsement by CRUDE of any products, services or information presented therein, nor does CRUDE guarantee the accuracy of the information contained on them.
 In addition, since CRUDE has no control over the terms of use or privacy practices of third-party websites, you should read and understand those policies carefully.

 Terms of Use
 CRUDE © 2020 - 2021